mananahmed/syllabi/SAsyll.md

 * Anand Patwardan, *Raam kay Naam* (20th c)

+### Secondary Scholarship
-### Secondary Scholarship^[ I want to acknowledge the stark gender disparity in the secondary readings which is a reflection of the status of the field.
+>[I want to acknowledge the stark gender disparity in the secondary readings which is a reflection of the status of the field.
 I have done my best as well to have you read scholars from the US, UK, and South Asian academies.]

 * Muzaffar Alam. *Languages of Political Islam: India 1200-1800* (London: Hurst & Co.
 2004): 85-98, 115-122.
 * Daud Ali. *Courtly Culture and Political Life in Early Medieval India.* (Cambridge: Cambridge University Press, 2004): 1-32